San Prospero, Perugia: History and art

 The first building was built between the 7th and 8th centuries on an Etruscan-Roman necropolis and was a female monastic settlement.
 In 1285 it became a parish church of Porta Eburnea.
 In 1303 it became dependent on the Cathedral chapter and in 1436 it on the Abbey of Pomposa.
 In the 16th century, due to the badly damaged roof, it became part of a larger building which is why it appears from the outside as a country house: up to the first half of the 20th century it was used as a farm outbuilding.
 During the renovation, the orientation of the nave was changed and traces of the temple walls are still visible in the back of the church.
 During the 17th century, it passed to the seminary and later to the priest of the mission; after that it passed to the Donini family.
 In 1927, after restoration, it was reopened for worship.
 Some artefacts of the ancient Etruscan structure are still visible in the perimeter walls, among them a funeral urn with an Etruscan inscription.
 The ancient wooden truss ceiling, now deteriorated, was replaced in the 16th century with a masonry barrel vault.
 Inside the church is an ancient 8th-century Lombard marble ciborium with a compendium of early Christian–Ravennate figurative themes mixed with classically derived ones, like peacocks and inverted mirrors.
-In the presbytery is a statue of Saint Prosper in Arnulfian style, dating from the end of the 13th century.
+In the presbytery is a statue of Saint Prosper in Arnulfian style, dated from the end of the 13th century.